Bright (film): Plot

 Escaping again, the trio is captured by the Fogteeth Orcs, whose leader Dorghu also wants the wand.
-He orders his son Mikey to kill Jakoby, but he is the orc that Jakoby saved and refuses to kill him.
-Sending his son away, he kills Jakoby himself.
-As he prepares to kill Ward, Tikka produces the wand and resurrects Jakoby, showing she is a Bright.
+He orders his son Mikey to kill Jakoby.
+However, Mikey is the orc that Jakoby had saved, so Mikey refuses to kill him.
+Sending Mikey away, Dorghu kills Jakoby himself.
+As he prepares to kill Ward, Tikka uses the wand to resurrect Jakoby, showing she is a Bright.
 The Fogteeth's shaman pronounces this to be part of a prophecy, causing the clan to kneel to them, setting them free.
 Tikka explains that the Inferni believe that assembling three wands will allow them to resurrect the Dark Lord.
-She also reveals that she was once a member of the Inferni, but she fled the group and was sheltered by the Shield of Light.
-Leilah loaned her wand to a Bright assassin to kill Tikka, but she killed the assassin, taking the wand.
+She was once a member of the Inferni but fled the group and was sheltered by the Shield of Light.
+Leilah loaned her wand to a Bright assassin to kill Tikka.
+Tikka killed the assassin, taking the wand.

 Using the wand to resurrect Jakoby has made Tikka gravely ill, and she can only be healed in a magical pool at the safe house.
-Returning there, they are ambushed by Leilah and her two enforcers.
-In the confrontation, Leilah's guards are killed, but Leilah holds Tikka helpless as Ward and Jakoby run out of ammunition.
-Ward deliberately grabs the wand, believing that the resulting explosion will kill all of them.
-To everyone's amazement, Ward survives handling the wand, revealing he is also a Bright.
+Returning there, they are ambushed by Leilah and her enforcers.
+In the confrontation, Leilah's guards are killed, but she holds Tikka helpless as Ward and Jakoby run out of ammunition.
+Ward grabs the wand, believing that the resulting explosion will kill all of them.
+To everyone's amazement, Ward does not die, revealing he is a Bright.
 He kills Leilah with the wand, triggering an explosion that sets the building on fire.
-Tikka disappears and the injured Ward and Jakoby escape the burning building with Jakoby leading the way, as he exits he realises Ward is not with him and has become trapped somewhere during their escape.
-Casting aside first responders who were attempting to administer aid, Jakoby charges back into the fire to rescue his partner, pulling him from the flames and debris just in time, this is witnessed by the Fogteeth clan and Dorghu 'bloods' Jakoby (a mark of great respect within Orc society) for his act of bravery.
+Tikka disappears, and the injured Ward and Jakoby escape the building, with Jakoby leading the way.
+After exiting, he realizes Ward is not with him and is trapped inside.
+Casting aside first responders, Jakoby charges back into the building, pulling his partner from the flames and debris just in time.
+This act of bravery is witnessed by the Fogteeth clan, so Dorghu 'bloods' Jakoby (a mark of great respect within Orc society).

-In the hospital, Ward and Jakoby, understanding that the federal agents want any hint of magical activity kept secret, give Kandomere a doctored account of the previous night's events.

-In a public ceremony, Jakoby, Ward and Rodriguez are honored.
+Ward and Jakoby know that the FBI want knowledge of magical activity kept secret.
+At a hospital, they give Kandomere a doctored account of the previous night's events.
+Kandomere understands the deception but accepts their tale regardless.
+In a public ceremony, Jakoby and Ward are celebrated as heroes, and Rodriguez's memory is honored.
 Ward smiles as he spots Tikka moving through the crowd in disguise.